Tarlan Musayeva: Early life and education

-Tarlan Musayeva was born on 22 January 1955 in the Kalantarly village of Barda District, Azerbaijan.
-In 1972, she graduated from Secondary School No. 1 in Tartar and in the same year, was admitted to the technical vocational school No. 105 in Barda District.
+Tarlan Musayeva was born in the Kələntərli village of Barda District, Azerbaijan.
+In 1972, she graduated from Secondary School No. 1 in Tartar and in the same year, was admitted to the technical vocational school No. 105.
 In 1973 she graduated from Vocational School of Mechanical Engineering, and began her career as a mechanization expert in the "Communism" kolkhoz of Barda District.

 Personal life

 Musayeva is married and has 3 children and 2 grandchildren.

 Political career

 Tarlan Musayeva was the youngest member of the Supreme Soviet of the Soviet Union (X-XI convocations) at the age of 23.

 In 1995 she was elected the member of the National Assembly of the Republic of Azerbaijan from the Barda District Election Constituency No. 56.
 The proposals made by Musayeva as a member of the Agrarian Reform Commission were highly appreciated by the MPs.
 She was a great contributor to the discussions of about 30 laws in the National Assembly of Azerbaijan.

 Tarlan Musayeva was a deputy chairman of the kolkhoz board in 1981–1991.

 In 1991–1992 she served as a chairman of kolkhoz board named after Samad Aga Aghamalioglu and a chairman of the Barda District People's Deputies Council.
 She continued her distance education while she was working, and graduated from Agdam Agricultural College, Ganja Agricultural Academy and the Academy of Public Administration under the President of the Republic of Azerbaijan.

 Since 1993 she is a member of the New Azerbaijan Party.
 In 2002–2003 she worked at the State Labour İnspectorate Service and is currently a member of the State Committee for Family, Women and Children Affairs.